 Additional direct service and administrative positions available include: AmeriCorps position available.
 See below for posting.

 Did you know that Family Eldercare hosts two (2) full time AmeriCorps members through the Keep Austin Housed Americorps program?
 We still have one (1) position open.

 AmeriCorps members work directly with our clients to access critical community resources and become self-sufficient.
 If you are interested in working with our agency, or one of nine others in Austin, check out the AmeriCorps Facebook page, check out this short video, and fill out an application!

 The gifts of time and expertise given by our volunteers and interns make Family Eldercare the vibrant and successful organization that we are.
 Opportunities to volunteer or gain experience through both direct service and administrative internships change regularly, so be sure to check back often for the most current positions.

 Family Eldercare is registered with UTSSW and Texas State University SSW and can provide placements and supervision for BSW and MSW students.
 Placements vary by semester.

-Additionally, Family Eldercare has placements for interns seeking a degree in: human services, sociology, psychology, gerontology, family systems, health sciences, recreation, communications, activity director and related fields.
+Additionally, Family Eldercare has placements for interns seeking a degree in: human services, fundraising/development, marketing, communications, sociology, psychology, gerontology, family systems, health sciences, recreation, activity director and related fields.